gitbackspacer/btenA/README.md

 # btenA
-- Searching for optimal model of protein evolution using our core representatives protein alignment
+- Searching for an optimal model of protein evolution using our core representatives protein alignment
 - We ran the `ModelTest-NG` version v0.1.7, on the core proteins`data/prank-48_alignmt.fas`
 - The output files are in the folder `model-test-core` under this repo
-- We ran ModelTest-NG version 0.1.7 on the alignment `prank-48_alignmt.fas`, we find the consensus model of evolution using both the optimal model using three criteria namely, Akaike information criterion (AIC), corrected Akaike information criterion (AICc), and the Bayesian information criterion (BIC) to be “WAG+I+G4”.
+- We ran the ModelTest-NG version `0.1.7` on the alignment `prank-48_alignmt.fas`, we found the consensus model of evolution using both the optimal model using three criteria namely, Akaike information criterion (AIC), corrected Akaike information criterion (AICc), and the Bayesian information criterion (BIC) to be “WAG+I+G4”.

 ```bash